Lucky (Melissa Etheridge album)

-Lucky is the eighth album by singer-songwriter Melissa Etheridge, released in 2004.
-Lucky made a debut on Billboard chart at No. 15 with almost 92,000 copies sold.
+Lucky is the eighth studio album by American singer-songwriter Melissa Etheridge, released by Island Records on February 10, 2004.
+The album made a debut on Billboard 200 chart at No. 15, with almost 92,000 copies sold.

-"Tuesday Morning" is dedicated to the memory of Mark Bingham, his family and friends, paying tribute to all the heroes of 9/11.
+The albums lead single, "Breathe", earned Etheridge a nomination for the Grammy Award for Best Female Rock Vocal Performance.
+"Tuesday Morning" was dedicated to the memory of Mark Bingham and his family and friends, paying tribute to all the heroes of 9/11.

 Shortly after the album's release, Etheridge was diagnosed with breast cancer and was forced to cancel all promotion to undergo chemotherapy treatments.